ShrikeGames/ToL-Deathnote-Tool/README.md

 - Removed binary as this is not a release.
 A new binary will be generated with 1.3-RELEASE.
 - [TOLDNT-01] Possible fix for "rogue lines" when pausing and unpausing due to race condition.
 - Individual bug fixes will be in their own branches and merged into this master.
+- Added wrapper function for the alert messages so it can be replaced later with something else easily.
+- Refactored creation of the main GUI a bit so it references config values.
+- GUI will now remember its position in the config file and restore it next time you launch the program.
 ```

 # Planned Features (For this Fork)